9 Common Questions About Eczema — Answered

-Eczema is not hard to come by.
 According to the National Eczema Association (NEA), eczema affects over 30 million Americans, both children and adults of all ages.
-According to Dr. Benjamin, eczema can affect as many as 10 to 20 percent of children in the U.S. population.
-“Symptoms appear early in life before the age of five years for the majority of individuals,” she says.
+“Symptoms appear early in life before the age of five years for the majority of individuals,” says Dr. Benjamin.
 “However, the first signs typically appear in infancy between three to six months of age.”

 The symptoms of eczema can often vary, meaning your eczema may not resemble the eczema of your friend.
 But one symptom that typically remains universal is itchiness.
 For many, the itch associated with eczema is mild or moderate.
 But in some instances, the itch can become severe and interfere with daily activities.
 Red bumps that are scaly, dry, and feel rough in texture are also typical symptoms of eczema, according to the Mayo Clinic.

 You may have one or all of these common symptoms, but the only way to know for sure if you have eczema is to visit your dermatologist.
 He or she can usually come up with a diagnosis just by looking at your skin and hearing about your symptoms.

 What Can Trigger Eczema?

 Unfortunately, the root cause of eczema is not yet known.
 However, Dr. Zeichner suggests that genetics, harsh scrubbing and environmental factors may play a pivotal role in its development.
 “Eczema can be made worse if you are over-scrubbing the skin, are exposed to water for long periods of time, such as long hot showers that strip the skin of natural protective oils, or when the weather is cold and dry during the wintertime,” he says.
 The NEA also suggests that eczema symptoms tend to get worse during times of immense stress.
 Additional eczema triggers can include cigarette smoke, fragrances, irritating fabrics, harsh soaps and household cleaners.